 For others, the position of themes may help – a researcher may start to remember where codes are about a topic based on where they are on the screen or a flip-chart.
 This is a kind of physical aide-mémoire, remembering where we left things or commonly use them.
 You might experience the same thing with a spice rack, where you always know where the pepper is… until someone moves it and you suddenly notice your reliance on a spatial system of memory!
 Again, with the ability to move and order groups across a canvas, Quirkos is good at supporting this kind of mind-map layout for codes.

 It’s sometimes argued that different tools for analysis impose a particular form of analysis on the researcher: some might be better for line-by-line or IPA approaches for example.
 However, it could also be argued that the opposite is true, ideally a researcher would choose a tool (software or otherwise) and an analytical approach that is the best fit between the research questions, and how their brain works – the way they see patterns, can create structure in their thinking.
 That way, their coding system becomes an efficient part of their Extended Mind.

 And that’s the way to see all of the different ways to do qualitative analysis, whether paper or software based they are tools to aid memory, recall and to help structure your thinking and interpretation.
 So choose a tool that works best for you, and matches your extended mind!

-It’s also worth giving Quirkos a try, there is a 4 week free trial of the full version of the software, a qualitative analysis software tool designed to be quick and easy to use, and maximise the visual elements like colour and layout that help you see the interesting things in your qualitative data.
+It’s also worth giving Quirkos a try!
+We have a 2-week free trial of our qualitative analysis software which is designed to be quick and easy to use, and to maximise the visual elements like colour and layout that help you see the interesting things in your qualitative data.
 For thousands of qualitative researchers it has become their first choice for their extended mind!